 Never risk your employees' safety in an effort to fulfil deadlines or improve the level of work.
 It is essential to evaluate all hazards, including the potential for accidents.

 As far as you can, try to reduce hazards.
-If a danger still remains, give your staff specific instructions and teach them how to reduce it.
+We know that many occupations are naturally more dangerous, particularly mining, so if a danger still remains, give your staff specific instructions and teach them how to reduce it.
 Be prepared to respond to the threat if it suddenly appears.

 Like most other job sites, mines utilise electrical equipment, including lighting, power tools, and other electrical equipment.